 In 2014, 11 Colorado State University (CSU) students worked on the Pine Ridge and Cheyenne River Reservations.
 Interns provided data analysis, technical assistance, and conducted community interviews for Cheyenne River Tribal Ventures’ annual evaluations.
 Interns also worked on the Pine Ridge Area Chamber of Commerce Business Assessment, Workforce Development Training Curriculum, and “Destination Pine Ridge” Cultural Sensitivity Training Results.
 Sweet Grass provided grant writing and reporting assistance to Tatanka Wakpala Model Sustainable Community to comply with their CSU Center for Collaborative Conservation fellowship.

 During that time Sweet Grass designed and constructed an octagonal shade and outdoor kitchen area and constructed water barriers from local, natural materials to allow the growth of cottonwood trees and expansion of indigenous foods into the prairie.
 In lieu of “rent” Sweet Grass and interns worked with locals to re-stain a deck, repaint window sashes, and refurbish the north-facing exterior of a home for our elder Lakota host.
 In addition, Sweet Grass led the staining of a cabin for another host—an Oglala Lakota ethnobotanist.

-Josh, a graduate student during the field school conducted his research that summer related to food sovereignty and then became Sweet Grass’ full-time Director of Research and Evaluative Systems.
+Josh, a graduate student during the field school conducted his research that summer related to food sovereignty and then became Sweet Grass’ full-time Senior Project Manager (2015-2020).